anhnt160190/blog/src/content/post-1.md

 ]
 ```

-After config gastby-remark-images you can use image in markdown file follow syntax below
+After config gastby-remark-images you can use image for your blog in markdown file follow syntax below

 ```md
 ![Alt text here](./image.jpg)